dgonz64/react-hook-form-auto/README.md

       </Autoform>
 ```

-The name should specify the path without taking into account array order.
+The name can specified without taking into account array ordinals.
 For example, if a `pet` serves as an schema array for an `owner` and you want to override every pet name from `pets` field (array), you should use `pets.name` as the `name` prop:

 ```javascript
     <FieldPropsOverride